7IronSnow7/Pygame/README.md

 ---

 ## 📖 **About**
 This repository is dedicated to game development using **Pygame**, a cross-platform set of Python modules designed for writing video games.
-Whether you're a beginner curious about coding or an experienced developer looking to explore interactive entertainment, these projects showcase the versatility of Pygame for creating stunning 2D games.
+Whether you're a beginner curious about coding or an experienced developer looking to explore interactive entertainment, these projects showcase the versatility of Pygame for developing stunning 2D games.

 ---